Agnes ( A2) Azzolino

 to submit a test/assignment, or any other reason.

-You will not receive a grade for the assignment/get a 0 on the assignment.
+You will not receive a grade for the assignment and earn 0 points on the assignment.

 This letter serves a few purposes: